jpaulm/javafbp/README.md

 For your own projects, include the JavaFBP jar file in the Build Path property for the project.

+Note: the `v4.1.6` in the source, `build/libs` and `Releases` has some additional diagnstics in `ReadJDBC` as compared with the Maven version.

 ## General

 General web site for "classical" FBP: